 Finally, if an employee passes away due to a work injury or occupational illness, workers’ compensation can also provide death benefits to the employee’s immediate family and dependents, including partial wage replacement and contribution toward funeral and burial expenses.

-If you are having difficulty getting workers’ compensation benefits from your employer after suffering a work injury or occupational illness, you need an aggressive workers’ compensation attorney who won’t rest until you’ve been given the full extent of benefits you are entitled to under the law.
+If you are having difficulty getting workers’ compensation benefits from your employer after suffering a work injury or occupational illness, you need aggressive New Jersey workers’ compensation lawyers who won’t rest until you’ve been given the full extent of benefits you are entitled to under the law.
 Krenar Camili, Esq. and Joseph Capo, Esq. have extensive litigation experience and won’t hesitate to take your case to a formal claim hearing, or if necessary, to court and to trial, when you are being denied the medical recovery and financial support you need.

 With Camili & Capo, PA you can expect that you will receive help with: